UMM-CSci-3601-S17/digital-display-garden-iteration-2-omaranwar/Documentation/ExcelParser.md

 #ExcelParser.java
 `ExcelParser` takes a non-deterministic approach to parsing `.xlsx` files.
-It allows the customer to not only submit an `.xslx` file which they would prefer, but they can insert, delete, and rearange their content in any way they would like and get a reliably populated database.
+It allows the customer to not only submit an `.xslx` file which they would prefer, but they can insert, delete, and rearange their content in any with a vast degree of feedom and get a reliably populated database.
 Here is a page explaining what `ExcelParser` needs from an `.xlsx` file to populate the database.

 This java class is responsible for converting from an excel file (`.xlsx`), to our mongo database.
 This documentation was prepared to walk through how and why we implemented this class the way we did.